merks/p2repo-sbom/docs/overview.md

 BND instructions may be used to synthesize an OSGi-compatible `MANIFEST.MF` for the jar, thereby modifying the artifact.

-If a unit specifies Maven a coordinate,
+If a unit specifies Maven coordinates,
 **and** an artifact exists for that coordinate **but** the artifact is not byte-for-byte identical, a `p2` type PURL is associated with the component.
 In addition,